Arlington, Massachusetts.

 Root 2 bridge near Alewife T-station.

-There is meadow wetland with giant grass field near Root 2 and
+There is meadow wetland with giant grass field near Root 2 and wood greenway throw it that last years nice improvement of the town of Arlington infrastructure.

-can be seen from above sometime.
+Bridge to Alewife station via brook.
+There are big alewife fish can be seen from above sometime.
 The fish is slow and fat.

 Millennium memorial at the MassAve near border Arlington Cambridge.